USA-RedDragon/usa-reddragon.github.io/README.md

 # Simple, mobile-friendly, resume project for Jekyll

 ## Goal
 I created this project to provide an easy way for keeping my resume up to date.
+You can see my current resume [here](https://joematthews.github.io/resume).

 The magic lies in the data files in the _data folder.
 I use json to store all of my skills, work history and education including references to links and images.
 Then I use the Liquid templating language of Jekyll to enumerate over the json objects to generate the view.